Preference CDI Link Resolver records over Link in Record when merging

 We should not have to deactivate full text collections and resources in order to restore our autonomy over the links, information, and services we present to our users.

-The reasoning for Link in Record hardcoded preferencing of presenting the most stable link is valid, but this sacrifices many related Alma functions and services which Libraries provide to our users, by eliminating our ability to surface these in Primo.
+The reasoning for Link in Record hardcoded preferencing of presenting the most stable link is valid, but this sacrifices too many Alma functions and services which Libraries provide to our users, by eliminating our ability to surface these in Primo.

 * supplementary features and value-added Additional Services are hidden, for example General Electronic Services supporting staff workflows such as OpenURL calls to external reading list management systems shown only to Library Staff by user group, help links for users to locally created web content offering expert guidance on navigating various ebook platforms and sharing accessibility assessments, and the Unpaywall Look for Open Access version option by DOI to support all users